Volkowo/realtime-chat-app/README.md

     - Removed the `logout()` function.
     - Added some stuff here and there but it still looks the same overall.

+-- 3rd Commit
+Fixed seeding, again.
+I realized that I need the models on **both** front-end and back-end to mirror each other.
+Future commits is gonna be about admin page since that's what this branch is supposed to be about.

 # Routes
 | Route Name | Parameter | Return Values | Purpose |